 • Sodium Lauryl Sulfoacetate

 • Sodium Lauroyl Isoethionate

 • Disodium Laureth Sulfosuccinate

 * * *

 The following list of “stuff we don’t want on our heads” is what we provided to our chemists at the start of the development of our products.
+Before we go into the shampoo ingredients to avoid, you should learn about ingredients commonly found in non toxic shampoo like keratin or jojoba oil.
+If you've asked yourself what keratin does or is jojobo oil good for hair, we go in-depth on each topic.
+Knowing what natural ingredients are beneficial for hair is just as important as knowing what harmful chemicals to avoid.
 We hold ourselves to the stringent EU and Australian standards of “safe before sorry” over the US policy of “Oops.
 Sorry it wasn’t safe:”

 aluminum and alumina